Transforming public procurement

 New procurement regulations will change the way we do business in public procurement.

-Existing procurement regulations will continue to apply for frameworks and contracts that are already in place or are progressing, although from February 2025 new contracts must follow the new procurement regulations.
+Current regulations will still apply to contracts and frameworks that are already in place or already underway.
+From February 2025, any new contracts must follow the new procurement regulations.

-The Cabinet Office are leading the Transforming Public Procurement programme and provide guidance, training, videos and bulletin updates, therefore if you haven’t done so, we encourage you to check in to the Transforming Public Procurement pages and subscribe to their mailing list for bulletins.
+The Cabinet Office leads the Transforming Public Procurement programme.
+It provides guidance, training, videos and regular updates.
+If you have not already done so, we encourage you to visit the Transforming Public Procurement pages and sign up for their mailing list.

 It will: